Shadrock/online-GIS-programming-course/README.md

 Please familiarize yourself with the relevant national, state, and institutional policies that govern how student privacy should be protected online.
 In the U.S., the [Family Educational Rights and Privacy Act (FERPA)](https://studentprivacy.ed.gov/?src=fpco) is a great place to start.
 Two other great resources for you and your students are [the toolkit for online surveillance self-defense from the Electronic Frontier Foundation]( https://ssd.eff.org) and [“Security in a Box” from the Tactical Technology Collective]( https://securityinabox.org).
 I’ll update this repo with more resources for online safety and privacy as I find them.

 ## References / Citations / Credits
 These activities were created as part of my “Introduction to Python” and “Introduction to Computer Programming for GIS” courses at Clark University’s [Department of International Development, Community, and Environment](https://www.clarku.edu/schools/idce/).
-My course assistant [Shashank Gupta](https://github.com/shashankg22) also contributed heavily to these materials and did a great job of helping me deliver the course.
-All links work as of September 2020, but should be checked periodically.
+I'd also like to thanks course assistant [Shashank Gupta](https://github.com/shashankg22) for grading labs and helping me deliver the course.
+All links work as of May 2021, but should be checked periodically.

 The [license for this repo is CC-BY-SA-4.0](https://github.com/Shadrock/online-GIS-programming-course/blob/master/LICENSE.md), so feel free to use or adapt all of this material in your class or training program!
 Please contribute via pull request or get in touch with me at shadrock.roberts@gmail.com.